 - (c) Imprisons or forcibly secretes any person.

-- (2) Any person who takes, entices, or decoys away any child not his own under the age of eighteen years with intent to keep or conceal the child from his parent or guardian or with intent to sell, trade, or barter such child for consideration commits second degree kidnapping.
+- (2) Any person who takes, entices, or decoys away any child not his own under the age of eighteen years with the intent to keep or conceal the child from his parent or guardian or with intent to sell, trade, or barter such child for consideration commits second-degree kidnapping.

 - Example: Joe accosts Katie as she leaves her office one night.
 He orders her into a dark alley a few feet away.
 Even though he did not use force or move her very far, because being in a dark place increases Katie's risk of harm, Joe has satisfied the asportation requirement of kidnapping.

-The concept of asportation is also important in distinguishing between Colorado second degree kidnapping and false imprisonment under 18-3-303 C.R.S.
+The concept of asportation is also important in distinguishing between second-degree kidnapping and the Colorado crime of false imprisonment under 18-3-303 C.R.S.